colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 {% endhighlight %}

 Now you've probably guessed what the end result will be.
-The index page is just a regular HTML page with three link, but the three pages contain two special tags, which tell the background service worker to inject the contents of the two specified pages inside the main ```page1.html``` content.
+The index page is just a regular HTML page with three links, but the three pages contain two special tags, which signals to the background service worker to inject some arbitrary content (the "header.html" and "footer.html" pages) before presenting the HTML content to the user.

 The service worker will fetch the content of a predefined list of "partials" which can be injected inside our three pages, namely the header and footer.
-We will store the content of these two partials inside IndexDB, which will ultimately get injected into the three pages.
+We will store the content of these two partials inside IndexDB, so the content can be reused between multiple page requests.

 Finally, lets look at the header and footer content, to see what will get stored and injected into our main pages.